 Rome is home not to one, but two Sistine Chapels!

-The magnificent chapel, which is a veritable church in itself, was designed Domenico Fontana for Pope Sixtus V (r.
-1585-90).
+The Cappella Sistina was designed for Pope Sixtus V (r.
+1585-90) by Domenico Fontana (1543-1607).
 Decorated with marble panels, statues and stuccoes, it houses the sumptuous tomb of the pontiff, who started his working life as a humble swineherd.

 Search Walks in Rome: